Dartmoor National Park Authority: Latest incarnation

-If conflict arises between the two statutory purposes, the Act provides that the first purpose, that of conservation, must take precedence.
+If conflict arises between the two statutory purposes, the act provides that the first purpose, that of conservation, must take precedence.
 This enshrines in law the Sandford Principle which was first set down in 1974.

-To update its earlier management plans, the Authority publishes a strategic plan, known as The National Park Management Plan, supplemented by Local Plans or a Local Development Framework.
+To update its earlier management plans, the authority publishes a strategic plan, known as the Dartmoor National Park Management Plan, supplemented by local plans or a local development framework.
 It also publishes a bi-annual free newspaper known as The Dartmoor Guide and a number of factsheets on a range of relevant topics.
 Its budget for 2011/12 was £4.9m of which £4.5m came from Defra with the balance from income, grants, and fees and charges.

-As of 2012 the DNPA employs about 105 staff and is governed by twenty-two appointed members who are normally appointed for an initial period of up to 4 years.
-Six of these members are appointed by Devon County Council; six come from the three District Councils whose land includes parts of the moor; ten are Government appointees of whom four represent moorland parish council interests; and finally, six (usually local) people with an interest in the Park are directly appointed by the Secretary of State to represent the national interest.
+As of 2012 the DNPA employs about 105 staff and is governed by twenty-two appointed members who are normally appointed for an initial period of up to four years.
+Six of these members are appointed by Devon County Council; six come from the three district councils whose land includes parts of the moor; ten are government appointees of whom four represent moorland parish council interests; and finally, six (usually local) people with an interest in the park are directly appointed by the Secretary of State to represent the national interest.
 The absence of locally elected representatives on the board has been a source of complaint against the DNPA.

-The Authority now owns a total of 3,587 acre of the Park, the largest areas after Haytor Down and Holne Moor being 230 acre at Plasterdown and 198 acre at Dendles Wood.
-It operates three information centres within the Park: the High Moorland Visitor Centre in Princetown (opened in 1993) and information centres at Postbridge and Haytor.
+The authority now owns a total of 3,587 acre of the park, the largest areas after Haytor Down and Holne Moor being 230 acre at Plasterdown and 198 acre at Dendles Wood.
+It operates three information centres within the park: the High Moorland Visitor Centre in Princetown (opened in 1993) and information centres at Postbridge and Haytor.
 Since 1979 its headquarters have been just outside the National Park boundary, at Parke in the town of Bovey Tracey.